 \subsection{Application to visual localization}

-We evaluate our method on the widely-used Aachen Day-Night dataset \cite{sattler2018benchmarking} and InLoc Dataset \cite{taira2018inloc}.
-Aachen Day-Night dataset is a large-scale outdoor dataset aimed to evaluate the visual localization methods across difference times of the day.
+We evaluate our method on the widely-used Aachen Day-Night dataset~\cite{sattler2018benchmarking} and InLoc dataset~\cite{taira2018inloc}.
+The Aachen Day-Night dataset is a large-scale outdoor dataset for evaluating the visual localization methods across different times of the day.
 InLoc dataset is a challenging indoor visual localization dataset with high scene similarity and few texture.

-The accuracy is measured with percentage of total queries measure under three translation error and rotation error threshold (0.25m/2\degree,0.5m/5\degree,5m/10\degree).
-The ground truth is hidden and the results are evaluated by online server.
+The accuracy is measured as the percentage of queries localized under three translation and rotation error thresholds (0.25 m/2$^\circ$, 0.5 m/5$^\circ$, 5m/10$^\circ$).
+The ground truth is hidden and the results are evaluated by the online server.

-We use the hloc \cite{sarlin2019coarse} toolbox for all experiments.
-For Aachen dataset, the map with 3D point cloud and local features is constructed by COLMAP \cite{schonberger2016structure} during off-line mapping stage.
-During localization stage, the top-50 most similar database image with the query image are obtained with NetVLAD \cite{arandjelovic2016netvlad}.
+We use the hloc~\cite{sarlin2019coarse} toolbox for all experiments.
+For the Aachen dataset, a map with 3D point cloud and local features is constructed by COLMAP~\cite{schonberger2016structure} during the offline mapping stage.
+During the localization stage, the top 50 most similar database images to the query image are obtained with NetVLAD~\cite{arandjelovic2016netvlad}.
 Then 2D-2D matches are established by local matching.
 The final pose is solved with 2D-3D matches.
 For all detectors, we extract at most 4096 keypoints.
-For InLoc dataset, there is no need for SFM stage.
+For the InLoc dataset, there is no need for the SfM stage.
 The complete results are shown in \Cref{table:aachen_all_width}.
-We highlight the items for which the accuracy difference is large than 3\% between off-the-shelf model and our fine-tuned model.
+We highlight the entries for which the accuracy difference exceeds 3\% between off-the-shelf model and our fine-tuned model.

 \newcolumntype{H}{>{\setbox0=\hbox\bgroup}c<{\egroup}@{}}